It's a habit.

 Because sometimes a hoodie is not just a hoodie.
 Sometimes it is a reminder.

-As Confidence North™ grew, I created CHIPP™, which stands for: Confidence Habits In Pressure.
+As Confidence North™ grew, I created CHIPP™, which stands for: Confidence Habits In Pressure™.

-CHIPP™ is the coaching framework behind many of our tools, playbooks, diagnostics, and activity packs.
-It helps coaches, parents, and athletes understand what is really happening when confidence breaks down under pressure.
+CHIPP™ is the coaching framework behind many of our tools, playbooks, diagnostics, and activity packs for athletes, coaches, and families.
+It helps us understand what is really happening when confidence breaks down under pressure.

 What stays constant when pressure rises